adrien-zinger/adrien-zinger.github.io/_posts/2022-05-18-meta-programming-ideas.md

-The common thing between these three words is that they all are _programming ideas_ and not (perhaps) related to any language feature.
+The common point about these three words is that they all are _programming ideas_ and almost not related to any language feature.
-If you want, it's the kind of ideas that know live in the soul of the modern programming.
+Those are the kinds of ideas that are the soul of modern programming.

 If `templates` and `concepts` are a similar in the sens that it allow the user to do some _meta programming_, `traits` are an idiomatic system